 In the third chapter of his Gospel, Matthew has John the Baptist coming on the stage with a twofold message; one of blessing for those who embrace the Christ and one of judgment on those who do evil and reject him.

 “But when he saw many of the Pharisees and Sadducees coming to his baptism, he said to them, “You brood of vipers!
 Who warned you to flee from the wrath to come?
 Bear fruit in keeping with repentance.
 And do not presume to say to yourselves, we have Abraham as our father,’ for I tell you, God is able from these stones to raise up children for Abraham.
-Even now the axe is laid to the root of the trees.
-Every tree therefore that does not bear good fruit is cut down and thrown into the fire.
+Even now the ax is laid to the root of the trees.
+Every tree, therefore, that does not bear good fruit is cut down and thrown into the fire.

 “I baptize you with water for repentance, but he who is coming after me is mightier than I, whose sandals I am not worthy to carry.
 He will baptize you with the Holy Spirit and fire.
 His winnowing fork is in his hand, and he will clear his threshing floor and gather his wheat into the barn, but the chaff he will burn with unquenchable fire.”(Mt 3:7-12)